IVP Full Form-Indira Vikas Patra

 Benefits of Indira Vikas Patra

-• IVP certificates were available at post offices and banks, making them accessible to a broad audience.
+- Ease of Investment: IVP certificates were available at post offices and banks, ensuring accessibility for a broad audience.

-• Unlike other small savings schemes, IVP had no upper investment cap, allowing high-value investments.
+- No Maximum Investment Limit: Unlike other schemes, IVP had no upper investment cap, allowing high-value investments.

-• Encouraged savings among small investors and rural populations who had limited access to formal banking.
+- Financial Inclusion: Encouraged savings among small investors and rural populations with limited access to formal banking.

 Why Was Indira Vikas Patra Discontinued?